 LSI Financing is a portfolio company formed to acquire contractual rights to revenue pursuant to earnout agreements generally in the life sciences space.
 On December 14, 2022, we made a \$4.0 million commitment to LSI Financing.
-We increased our commitment to LSI Financing on February 17, 2023, February 24, 2023 and March 16, 2023 by \$0.2 million, \$1.8 million and \$7.7 million, respectively.
+We have made periodic increases to our investment in LSI Financing, including \$8.5 million during the nine months ended September 30, 2023.
+We did not increase our investment in LSI Financing during the three months ended

+September 30, 2023.
 Our investment in LSI Financing is a co-investment with our affiliates in accordance with the terms of the exemptive relief that we received from the SEC.
 We do not consolidate our equity interest in LSI Financing.